Skip to content

 Scl-70, CENP-BMarkers for Systemic Sclerosis (Scleroderma).
 Scl-70 is linked to the diffuse severe form, while CENP-B is linked to the limited (CREST) syndrome.

-U1-snRNPA hallmark requirement for diagnosing Mixed Connective Tissue Disease (MCTD), a condition with overlapping features of lupus, scleroderma, and myositis.
+U1-snRNPA key marker considered in Mixed Connective Tissue Disease (MCTD) evaluation, a condition with overlapping features of lupus, scleroderma, and myositis.

 Jo-1, Mi-2, Ku, PM-SclAssociated with idiopathic inflammatory myopathies, such as Polymyositis and Dermatomyositis (muscle weakness and skin rashes).